 Other towns and villages organise a similar but shorter event.

-In its Easter market, Kaysersberg offers exhibitions and sales of collector’s eggs and Easter decorations.
+Kaysersberg offers exhibitions and sales of collector’s eggs and Easter decorations in its Easter market.

-To celebrate the festive Easter season, the Ribeauvillé spring market plays the “peasant” card.
-Exhibitors dressed in peasant clothes present their know-how and offer local products as well as entertainment (mini-farm, pony rides, etc.).
+The Ribeauvillé spring market plays the “peasant” card to celebrate the festive Easter season.
+Exhibitors dressed in peasant clothes present their know-how and offer local products and entertainment (mini-farm, pony rides, etc.).

 Haguenau celebrates the return of spring at Sandhaas Spring with a multitude of festive and convivial events.